Opelika Crush Soccer Club – Frequently Asked Questions (FAQ)

 How are teams formed?

-When and where are practices held?
+When and where are practices?

-Teams practice 2–3 times per week, typically at either 5:30 PM or 7:00 PM, at the club's designated fields.
+Teams practice 2–3 times per week, typically at 5:30 PM or 7:00 PM at club fields.

 - Most hold a D License

-Can players move between teams during the season?
+Can players move between teams?

 Games & Tournaments